Pontus (Pontos), an ancient Greek word for “sea”, refers to the Black Sea and the surrounding coastal areas.

 Phases A and B

 In Pontus, the wave of mass persecution began with deportations in 1915.
 The Turkish defeat in the Russian-Turkish War was largely attributed to the Greeks serving in the Ottoman army.
-As a consequence, all recruited Pontians were compelled to serve in the labour battalions.
+Consequently, all recruited Pontians were compelled to serve in the labour battalions.
 As a consequence, numerous Greeks took refuge in the mountains.
 As a response in the province of Giresun (Kerasounta) some 88 villages were completely burned within three months.
 The Greeks of the province, estimated to be about 30,000, were forced to march to Ankara during the heavy Anatolian winter.
 Inevitably a quarter of them died en route.

-“After leaving Samsoun on my return trip to Harpoot I passed the old men of Samsoun, Greeks, who were being deported.
-Many of these men were feeble with age, but in spite of that they were being pressed forward at a rate of thirty miles a day and there was no transport available for those who were weak or ill.
+“After leaving Samsoun on my return trip to Harpoot, I passed the old men of Samsoun, Greeks, who were being deported.
+Many of these men were feeble with age, but despite that, they were being pressed forward at a rate of thirty miles a day and there was no transport available for those who were weak or ill.
 There was no food allowance for them and any food they could obtain had to be procured by money or the sale of small articles that they could carry with them.
 On this trip, I passed many corpses of Greeks lying by the roadside where they had died from exposure.
 Many of these were the corpses of women and girls with their faces toward the sky, covered with flies”, Stanley K. Hopkins of the Near East Relief described in a report.

 In Agios Georgios of Kerasounta, 3,000 Greeks in captivity by the Ottoman authorities found slow death due to starvation and other hardships.
 During World War I a total of 235,000 Pontians were exiled, while 80,000 immigrated to Russia.
 At the same time, however, the persecutions suffered by the Greeks of the eastern Pontus in the area of Trebizond, were less intensified mainly due to the ability of the Bishop Chrysanthos to interact with the local authorities, but also by the fact that since April 1916 the area was captured by the Russian Army.
 According to estimates by the Bishop of Trebizond, the number of victims of these policies stood at about 100,000 for that time.
 The protests by -mainly- Austrian and American diplomats against the Ottoman government were continuous.